-- 1) That Defendants, their affiliates, officers, agents, employees, attorneys, and all persons acting for, with, by, through, under, or in active concert with them be temporarily, preliminarily, and permanently enjoined and restrained from: - a.
-Using the Makiko Kimura Works or any reproductions, copies, or colorable imitations thereof in any manner in connection with the distribution, marketing, advertising,
+1) That Defendants, their affiliates, officers, agents, employees, attorneys, and all persons acting for, with, by, through, under, or in active concert with them be temporarily, preliminarily, and permanently enjoined and restrained from:

-- offering for sale, or sale of any product that is not an authorized Makiko Kimura Product or is not authorized by Plaintiff to be sold in connection with the Makiko Kimura Works; - b. passing off, inducing, or enabling others to sell or pass off any product or not produced under the authorization, control, or supervision of Plaintiff and approved by Plaintiff for sale under the Makiko Kimura Works; - c. further infringing the Makiko Kimura Works and damaging Plaintiff's goodwill; - d. shipping, delivering, holding for sale, transferring or otherwise moving, storing, distributing, returning, or otherwise disposing of, in any manner, products or inventory not authorized by Plaintiff to be sold or offered for sale, and which directly use the Makiko Kimura Works, and which are derived from Plaintiff's copyrights in the Makiko Kimura Works; and - e. using, linking to, transferring, selling, exercising control over, or otherwise owning the Defendant Internet Stores, or any other online marketplace account that is being used to sell products or inventory not authorized by Plaintiff which are derived from Plaintiff's copyrights in the Makiko Kimura Works; - 2) Entry of an Order that, upon Plaintiff's request, those in privity with Defendants and those with notice of the injunction, including any online marketplaces, social media platforms, Facebook, YouTube, LinkedIn, Twitter, internet search engines such as Google, Bing, and Yahoo, web hosts for the Defendant Internet Stores, shall: - a. disable and cease providing services for any accounts through which Defendants engage in the sale of products not authorized by Plaintiff which reproduce the Makiko associated with the Defendants listed on Schedule A;
+- a.
+Using the Makiko Kimura Work or any reproductions, copies, or colorable imitations thereof in any manner in connection with the distribution, marketing, advertising, offering for sale, or sale of any product that is not an authorized Makiko Kimura Product or is not authorized by Plaintiff to be sold in connection with the Makiko Kimura Work; - b. passing off, inducing, or enabling others to sell or pass off any product or not produced under the authorization, control, or supervision of Plaintiff and approved by Plaintiff for sale under the Makiko Kimura Work; - c. further infringing the Makiko Kimura Work and damaging Plaintiff's goodwill; - d. shipping, delivering, holding for sale, transferring or otherwise moving, storing, distributing, returning, or otherwise disposing of, in any manner, products or inventory not authorized by Plaintiff to be sold or offered for sale, and which directly use the Makiko Kimura Work, and which are derived from Plaintiff's copyright in the Makiko Kimura Work; and - e. using, linking to, transferring, selling, exercising control over, or otherwise owning the Defendant Internet Stores, or any other online marketplace account that is being used to sell products or inventory not authorized by Plaintiff which are derived from Plaintiff's copyright in the Makiko Kimura Work;